 The main issue is not everyone sees that, and people are still look to go viral.
 Virality solely depends on word of mouth and peer sharing, but the reality is not every piece of content or marketing stunt is share-worthy.

 Lucky for us, there are certain steps you can take to maximize your odds of creating a viral infographic.
+You can follow along by signing up for free.

 It all starts with the content